boschglobal/dse.standards/modelica/fmi-ls-bus-topology/README.md

 | Annotation | Description |
 | ---------- | ----------- |
 | `bus_id`     | Indicate the Bus Identifier that this FMI String or Binary Variable represents.
-| `node_id`    | Indicate the Node Identifier assigned to this FMU for the Bus represented by this FMI String or Binary Variable.

 __Configuration FMI3__